 Finally, Stefano Bemer still offers exclusive training and workshops for keen shoe enthusiasts.
 Thanks to their courses, you can start as an apprentice and work all the way up to their “maestro” level.

 Starting as a traditional Austro-Hungarian shoemaker, Vass first opened his shop in 1978.
 As he garnered a reputation for his immaculate craftsmanship, he began venturing into more contemporary designs.

 Firstly, it’s important to distinguish between John Lobb Ltd and John Lobb SAS.
-In 1866, John Lobb first opened his London shop where he would produce bespoke footwear for European royalty.
+In 1866, John Lobb first opened his London shop where he would produce exclusive footwear for European royalty.
 Thanks to its enormous success, he launched a Paris boutique in 1901.

 In 1976, the Paris shop was acquired by the Hermès group with permission to keep the name.
 Meanwhile, the London shop continues to be owned and operated by the Lobb family.
-Additionally, the London shop only produces bespoke shoes while the Paris store has also ventured into the ready-to-wear market.
+Additionally, the London shop only produces custom-fit shoes while the Paris store has also ventured into the ready-to-wear market.

 Although John Lobb in Paris was acquired by Hermès, it is not their exclusive supplier for leather.
 While their exotic skins are supplied by Hermès, others are sourced through their own special references.

 Finally, the process for made-to-order shoes will take around 4 months and costs only a 208€ supplement to the ready-to-wear base model’s price.
-As for the bespoke service, this requires at least 7 months, which includes crafting the wooden last from scratch.

 Trained in London by John Lobb, Gaziano Girling, and George Cleverley, Yohei Fukuda now works exclusively for The Armoury, the celebrated international haberdashery from Hong Kong.